omarhurani/flutter_painter/README.md

 ## Notes

-- Scaling and rotating objects (such as Text) is not currently possible using a mouse pointer.
-You can still programmatically set your own scaling and rotation.
-A suitable implementation for this is planned in the future.
+- The `html` renderer for Flutter Web is not supported, and using it will cause unexpected behavior and errors (also includes the `auto` renderer which chooses the renderer depending on the device).
+If you're using it for Flutter Web, make sure to use `--web-renderer canvaskit` as an argument for your `run`/`build` commands.
+If you need to use `auto` or `html` for any reason (such as better performance), consider using another package.

 - Testing is not available right now because I'm not familiar with it.

-If anybody is willing to help out with it, it would be highly appreciated (contact me through [my GitHub](https://github.com/omarhurani)).
+> If anybody is willing to help out with any of these issues, it would be highly appreciated (either contact me through [my GitHub](https://github.com/omarhurani) or contribute and post a pull request).

 ## Support Me